Menu Close

 grief can affect you in many different ways but there are ways to get support

 Dealing with grief can be incredibly challenging.
 It can affect your mental and physical health.
-Whether it’s something recent or it’s been a while, grief brings a whirlwind of emotions.
+Whether it is something recent or more in the past, grief can bring a whirlwind of emotions.

-Handling these feelings while trying to carry on with daily life can feel overwhelming, but sharing what you’re going through can make a huge difference.
-Grief takes time and it’s not something that magically disappears overnight.
+Handling these feelings while trying to carry on with daily life can feel overwhelming but sharing what you’re going through can make a huge difference.
+Grief takes time.
+It’s not something that magically disappears overnight.
 However, there are ways to help you cope.

 grief follows a strict timeline

 Grief isn’t a one-size-fits-all experience.
 There’s no set timeline or stages to go through.
-Everyone grieves in their own way, for as long as they need to.
+Everyone grieves in their own way, for as long as they need to, which sometimes means a lifetime.

 it’s best to keep grief to yourself